wooorm/trough/readme.md

 non-nullish output value.

-*   If `middleware` throws an error, returns a promise that is rejected, or calls the given `done` function with an error, `callback` is invoked with that error
+*   If `middleware` throws an error, returns a promise that is rejected, or calls the given `done` function with an error, `callback` is called with that error
 *   If `middleware` returns a value or returns a promise that is resolved, that value is the main output value